-According to Argentine Citizenship Law No. 346, Title 1, Article 1, The following individuals are eligible for Argentine Citizenship:
+According to Argentine Citizenship Law No. 346, Title 1, Article 1, the following individuals are eligible for Argentine Citizenship:

 1° All individuals born or to be born in the territory of the